kasparsd/limit-login-attempts/readme.txt

 = Why the privileged users list?
 Why are some names marked? =

 These are the various names WordPress has for each user.
-To increase security the login name should not be the same as any of these.
+To increase security the login name should not be the same as any of the others.

 = What is URL Name / "nicename"? =